michelp/pgsodium/README.md

 optional:

   - `key_type pgsodium.key_type = 'aead-det'`: The type of key to
-     create.If you do not specify a `raw_key` argument, a new derived key_id of the correct type will be automatically generated in `key_context` argument context.
+     create.
+If you do not specify a `raw_key` argument, a new derived key_id of the correct type will be automatically generated in `key_context` argument context.
 Possible values are:
      - `aead-det`